takasoft/takasoft.github.io/_posts/2025-01-14-5-year-reflection-as-software-engineer.md

 In the middle of 2021 a lot of recruiters started reaching out to me, one of them was from Amazon.
 I did a lot of Leetcode for this interview preparation.
 I was already getting really rusty on DSA because I didn't touch any of DSA stuff after college.
 I should have kept learning DSA after college.
 I was really nervous in the interviews but I was able to solve most of the coding problems, and did well in the behavioral one as well by focusing on the impacts I made.
 Salary negotiation also went well and I got an offer that was more than 50% higher than what I was making at that time.
 The key really was focusing on impacts and practicing DSA skills.

 ### Amazon Era

-Now, moving onto my current job at Amazon.
-Since it's my current job, I cannot go into too much detail, but I want to emphasize one main point.
-Focusing on the business impacts.

 Here at Amazon, I've learned quite a lot about how to build scalable data compute platforms and web applications that serve global customers.
 I'm in the Last Mile org, which means I get to develop solutions for Amazon's core business - last mile package deliveries.
 I've also learned quite a bit about how last mile operations work and how Amazon keeps raising the bar on the quality and the speed of the last mile deliveries.